Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/03-dijkstra.md

 We have observed that a breadth first search traversal of a tree allows us to find the shortest path between any two nodes in an unweighted graph.
 In an unweighted graph, the length of a path is equal to the number of the edges in the path.

 With a weighted graph, finding the shortest path between two nodes looks slightly different.
-We consider the weight of each edge to be the 'length' or 'distance' of the edge.
-We calculate the total length of a path by summing the weights of all the edges that make up at the path.
+The weight of an edge is equivalent to the 'length' or 'distance' of the edge.
+The total length of a path is calculated by summing the weights of all the edges that make up at the path.
+The shortest path is also sometimes referred to as the minimum cost path where an edge's weight is equivalent to its cost.

 Below are two versions of the same graph: the version on the left is unweighted and the version on the right is weighted.